Tusamarco/proxy_sql_tools/readme.md

 ProxySQL can easily move traffic read or write from a node to another in case of a node failure.
 Normally playing with the weight will allow us to have a (stable enough) scenario.
 But this will not guarantee the FULL 100% isolation in case of the need to have single writer.
 When  there is that need, using only the weight will not be enough given ProxySQL will direct some writes also to the other nodes, few indeed, but still some of them, as such no 100% isolated.
+Unless you use single_writer option (ON by default), in that case your PXC setup will rely on one Writer a time.

 To manage that and also to provide a good way to set/define what and how to fail-over in case of need, I had implement a new feature:
 *active_failover*